aws-samples/aws-serverless-workshops/Auth/README.md

 ### Next

-Proceed to the first module.
-Insert instructions here for first module.
+Once you have your Cloud9 workspace fully working, proceed to the first module, [User Authentication](../1_UserAuthentication).